The profile of a pathogen - Campylobacter

 PROFILE - 15TH NOVEMBER 2016

-Campylobacter is - unfortunately - a genus of bacteria familiar to doctors everywhere as one of the most common causes of food poisoning in the world.
+Campylobacter is the genus of bacteria known to doctors as one of the most common causes of food poisoning in the world

 The technical name for a disease caused by campylobacter is campylobacteriosis, and while this is very rarely life threatening for most of the population, the symptoms can be unpleasant to say the least, responsible for millions of days off school and work every year.